IntManear/Quantitative-Analysis-of-Indian-Stocks/README.md

 I have tried consolidating the code as much as possible so that there aren't numerous unintuitive notebooks.

 The Quant mainly focuses on pairs-trading strategy which is used by many industry professionals.
-Pairs-Trading conventional models deal with co-relation and co-integration of time series but I have tried taking a more from-scratch approch instead of just calling the in-built Python functions so that the intricate workings are easily understood by the reader.
+Pairs-Trading conventional models deal with co-relation and co-integration of time series but I have tried taking a more from-scratch approach instead of just calling the in-built Python functions so that the intricate workings are easily understood by the reader.

 ## Pre-requisites?
 Pre-requisites for this project aren't many.
 Some of them are: